programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 The YouTube Data Tool uses preset credentials to access YouTube’s APIv3, saving you the step of registering your own account.
 With this tool, you can pull user comments, metadata about a YouTube channel, and videos via keyword search.
 You can also create networks of users, videos, and recommended videos.
 All you need is the video ID—the last few characters of the YouTube site for that video (***e.g.***, SNWic0kGH-E).
 (See the Keyword Searching section below for an illustration of where to locate the ID.)

 The YouTube Data Tool outputs a neatly organized .csv spreadsheet of the downloaded comments alongside metadata about the exact time the comment was made, user information, and information about replies.
 Using this spreadsheet, a simple sort on the “replyCount” column can extract threaded conversations in order to focus on dialogue.
-The comments alone could also be concatenated into one large text file for topic modeling or other corpus analytics. [^1]
+The comments alone could also be concatenated into one large text file for topic modeling or other corpus analytics. [^3]

-[^1]: For relevant blog posts on retrieving and analyzing YouTube data, see: 1) the authors' introductory [blogpost](https://sites.temple.edu/tudsc/2018/12/12/how-to-scrape-and-analyze-youtube-data-prototyping-a-digital-project-on-immigration-discourse/); 2) Lemire-Garlic's [blogpost](https://sites.temple.edu/tudsc/2019/04/03/computational-text-analysis-of-youtube-video-transcripts/) on scraping for transcripts; 3) Ania Korsunska's [blogpost](https://sites.temple.edu/tudsc/2019/03/26/network-analysis-on-youtube/?relatedposts_hit=1&relatedposts_origin=5709&relatedposts_position=0) on network analysis of YouTube comment data; 4) and for scoping project design, see Lemire-Garlic's [blogpost](https://sites.temple.edu/tudsc/2019/10/30/to-code-or-not-to-code-project-design-for-webscraping-youtube/).

 # Part III: Collecting YouTube Video Metadata and Comments
 In this section, you will learn how to query the YouTube API to download video metadata and comments using your YouTube API OAuth ID and Secret.
 The R [`tuber` package](https://cran.r-project.org/web/packages/tuber/index.html) contains several [helpful functions](https://cran.r-project.org/web/packages/tuber/vignettes/tuber-ex.html), including `get_stats()` to gather numerical and descriptive metadata about a video and `get_all_comments()` to gather comments.

 To begin, you’ll first need to create a new R script and install a series of packages.[^4] The versions of the libraries necessary to currently run this program are `Tidyverse 1.3.1` (containing necessary packages `ggplot2`, `purrr`, `dplyr`), as well as `gtools 3.8.2`, `lubridate 1.7.9`, `quanteda 3.2.1`, `tuber 0.9.9`.
 While most packages are the CRAN version, this lesson uses the developer versions of `tuber` and `tidyverse`.

-[^4]: For introductory information about installing R packages, see [Datacamp's guide to R-packages](https://www.datacamp.com/community/tutorials/r-packages-guide).

 ## Install R Packages
 To install the necessary packages in R, run the following lines of code: